tximeta: transcript quantification import with automatic metadata

 ## couldn't find matching transcriptome, returning non-ranged SummarizedExperiment

-If the transcriptome used to generate the Salmon index does not match any transcriptomes from known sources (e.g. from combining or filtering known transcriptome files), there is not much that can be done to automatically populate the metadata during quantification import.
+If the transcriptome used to generate the salmon index does not match any transcriptomes from known sources (e.g. from combining or filtering known transcriptome files), there is not much that can be done to automatically populate the metadata during quantification import.
 However, we can facilitate the following two cases:

 tximeta